SashaVolohov/VH-DOS/README.md

 # Operating system VH-DOS
+### Current usage
+At this moment, the repository is used only as a kernel procedures collection.
+They are really well tested.

 ### System Requirements
 | System Component | At least this |
 | :--------------- | ------------: |